bahrus/trans-render/newApproach.md

 }
 ```

 The keyword "match" indicates that within that block are CSS Matches.
-In this example, all the matches are "multi-matches" because they end with either "Class", "Element", "Part", "Id".
+In this example, all the matches are "multi-matches" because they end with either "Class", "Element", "Part", "Id", "Prop".

 So for example, this: